daattali/beautiful-jekyll/capstone/faq.md

 #### 9. I participated as a capstone partner in a previous year.
 Can I participate again?

-Please do participate again!
+Absolutely!
 We will be happy to work with you.
 Please submit a proposal.